mikachan400/carisurg-portfolio-week-0/README.md

 - Cleaned the Gender column into a consistent numerical format (1 = Male, 0 = Female)
 - Performed advanced data cleaning on multiple clinical columns (GCS, SBP, Temperature, and pulse)
 - Applied clinical reference ranges to identify and handle invalid values
 - Used median imputation to handle missing data
+- Wrote a clinical paragraph describing pulse, including its definition, normal and abnormal ranges, and its importance in triage.
+- Submitted clinical paragraph as a PDF document via Google Drive.
+- Wrote an additional clinical paragraph on blood glucose as a vital sign not included in the dataset, explaining its clinical function, normal range, abnormal conditions, and importance in triage decision-making.
+- Submitted additional clinical paragraph as a PDF document via Google Drive.

 ### 📊 Data Visualisation (Clinical Focus)
 - **Temperature Histogram:** Visualised the distribution of patient temperatures, highlighting thresholds for hypothermia (<36.0°C) and pyrexia (>38.0°C), which are important for identifying potential sepsis cases.